RanvierMUD/ranviermud/docs/extending/areas/rooms.md

 `behaviors` _`array<string>`_
 :    List of behaviors to attach to this room (See [Scripting](scripting.md))

+`metadata` _`object`_
+:    A place to put other data you want to access inside scripts/behaviors/commands/etc. that doesn't fit into one of the existing properties.
+See `Room.getMeta` and `Room.setMeta`.
+Note: changes to metadata while the server is running will be lost when the server is shut down.

 `exits` _`Array`_
 :    Rooms the player can get to from here; each `exits` entry has the following fields: